bmwalters/better-facepunch-lua-blocks/README.md

 # Better Facepunch Lua Blocks
 Improves the Lua code blocks on the Facepunch Garry's Mod Lua subforum with new features like editing, linting, and more!

-Available on the [Chrome](https://chrome.google.com/webstore/detail/better-facepunch-lua-bloc/ehobflckbaehomegofklbejikboechon) and Firefox (coming soon) addon marketplaces.
+Available on the [Chrome](https://chrome.google.com/webstore/detail/better-facepunch-lua-bloc/ehobflckbaehomegofklbejikboechon) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/better-facepunch-lua-blocks/) addon marketplaces.

 ## Screenshot
 Before: